 The development of this area has been promoted by Somerton Parish Council since the mid-1990s.
-A recent survey of the approximately 60 households in the Broads part of West Somerton (undertaken by the Broads Authority with the support and assistance of the Parish Council) showed a very clear majority in support of some housing development in this location.
+A recent survey of approximately 60 households in the Broads part of West Somerton (undertaken by the Broads Authority with the support and assistance of the Parish Council) showed a very clear majority in support of some housing development in this location.
 The Government's localism agenda and the NPPF emphasises the importance of supporting communities in shaping development in their area, and on communities identifying opportunities for development additional to that planned by the local planning authority where this is not contrary to the strategic policies of the local plan.

-West Somerton does not meet the criteria in the Broads Core Strategy for the concentration of development, but the scale of development proposed is not such that the overall strategy would be jeopardised by it proceeding.
+West Somerton does not meet the criteria in the Broads Core Strategy for the concentration of development, but the scale of development proposed is not such that the overall strategy would be jeopardised by it proceeding and it would also make a small contribution to the affordable housing need required by Great Yarmouth Borough Council.
 The Authority would be concerned about the impacts on its strategic policies if the development became a precedent repeated elsewhere, but this is considered unlikely in that the combination of both community support for additional development and the availability of land outside the highest flood risk zones and environmental designations is relatively unusual in the Broads.
-Thus in view of the special circumstances above, together with the NPPF's emphasis on the delivery of additional housing, the Authority supports the principle of a modest amount of additional housing development in this location.
+Thus in view of the special circumstances above, together with the NPPF's emphasis on the delivery of additional housing and meeting the needs of people who wish to build their own homes the Authority supports the principle of a modest amount of additional housing development in this location.

-The policy specifies an upper limit of three dwellings.
-This reflects the advice of the Authority's consultant and in-house ecologists in relation to avoiding harm to Natura 2000 sites, the view expressed by a number of respondents to the survey of local households that intensive development would not be supported, the pattern of much of the most recent development in the vicinity, and the desirability of avoiding urbanisation of Staithe Road in order to accommodate the traffic likely to be associated with a higher number of dwellings.
+The policy specifies a single self-build or affordable dwelling.
+This reflects the views of Great Yarmouth Borough Council, the Authority's Ecological consultant and in-house ecologists in relation to avoiding harm to Natura 2000 sites, the view expressed by a number of respondents to the survey of local households that intensive development would not be supported, the pattern of much of the most recent development in the vicinity, and the desirability of avoiding urbanisation of Staithe Road in order to accommodate the traffic likely to be associated with a higher number of dwellings.
+In addition self-build is an important element of the government's housing strategy, and supports action to help new house building firms and get empty and redundant land and buildings back into productive use.
+Indeed the NPPF seeks to widen housing choices and opportunities and enabling people to build their own Homes is an integral part of the mix (see NPPF 50 and NPPF 159).

-The development would be dependent on private septic tanks.
+The development would be dependent on a private septic tank.
 The policy reflects the advice of the Authority's ecologists that measures are required to ensure additional phosphorus loading to the Upper Thurne is avoided in view of the sensitivity of the area and potential adverse effects on its designated species.